 At The Tutor Team, we have a high-tech private tutoring solution that not only introduces to children to high-quality, experienced tutors, but delivers lessons in a way that builds IT and tech skills.
 Tutors teach lessons in online Tutor Rooms, where students meet their tutor one-to-one in a virtual classroom.
 Students and Tutors work together on interactive whiteboards, can produce graphs and charts, upload and download documents, use the internet, practice exam papers, annotate and edit documents.
 Director, Anthony Rose, said ‘we believe this high-tech solution is the future of learning for modern children.
 Children learn quickly through tech, which gives brilliant academic results, but they also need to practice their tech skills to prepare them for the future workplace.’

 From making children more tech aware to teaching them general life skills such as resilience, creativity and values, the survey reveals just how many parents across the UK are preparing their children for the future workplace.

 For more information, view the story on RS Components here.

 Ready to give online learning a try?
-You can find a tutor easily here
+You can find an online tutor easily here

 *This research was carried out by RS Components.
 See the full study